Kakapo Hut

 Condition

 Kakapo Hut is in very good condition now.
 In 2013 Jason's crew repainted the exterior, replaced the rusted chimney guttering, patched the chimney's rust holes, and replaced and painted the rotten window framing.
 A new hearth surround was constructed and wall studs, rotting floorboard sections, a pile and a bearer were replaced.
 The historic features such as names and old carved graffiti were left untouched.
 In March 2022 Pete Sinclair, Pete Braggins, and Marc Lesaicherre re-roofed the Hut, tidied up and lined some of the inside, and built a woodshed.
 In January 2023 a DOC team cut back some of the smaller regrowth around the front of the Hut.
 There is now a heap of firewood which should be seasoned by the summer of 23-24.
 There is one very small damp patch on the hut floor in the SE corner and a fair amount of mouse shit.
 There are a few poison blocks on site still.
+There is a screw missing from the window hinge.
+A couple of small SS screws would do the job if someone wants to do that for us.

 Condition

 Kakapo Hut is in very good condition now.
 In 2013 Jason's crew repainted the exterior, replaced the rusted chimney guttering, patched the chimney's rust holes, and replaced and painted the rotten window framing.
 A new hearth surround was constructed and wall studs, rotting floorboard sections, a pile and a bearer were replaced.
 The historic features such as names and old carved graffiti were left untouched.
 In March 2022 Pete Sinclair, Pete Braggins, and Marc Lesaicherre re-roofed the Hut, tidied up and lined some of the inside, and built a woodshed.
 In January 2023 a DOC team cut back some of the smaller regrowth around the front of the Hut.
 There is now a heap of firewood which should be seasoned by the summer of 23-24.
 There is one very small damp patch on the hut floor in the SE corner and a fair amount of mouse shit.
 There are a few poison blocks on site still.
+There is a screw missing from the window hinge.
+A couple of small SS screws would do the job if someone wants to do that for us.

 Routes

-The DOC predator line on the TL can be followed some distance downriver from Hut.
-A couple of parties have mentioned a route out from the lower valley over Mt Stormy.
-There is mention in the hutbook at Greys Hut of an old track up the TL of the Karamea from the Kakapo confluence to opposite Greys (the book goes back to 1987).
-This would not have been maintained since the 1970's and there is no recent information on hand concerning this.
 The Kakapo hutbook mentions a route up to Twenty Four Tarn Basin which sounds like a bit of a mission if you get it wrong.
 A party descending from the basin took 12 hours to get down after getting into trouble in a ravine or two.
 Other parties have described routes up to the Black Lakes from where it looks to be easy travel around to Little Wanganui Saddle.

-Repairs needed
+Repairs needed.

 No major ones currently.
 Might be worth checking what is causing that damp patch if someone is there during a wet spell.